wgu-opensource/osmt/api/README.md

 `-Dspring-boot.run.profiles=dev,import`

 ## OAuth2
 An example profile and Spring Boot components (edu.wgu.osmt.security.SecurityConfig) are provided to support OAuth2 with Okta.
 To use a different provider, create a separate Spring Boot profile to contain the configuration.
 Additional Spring Boot components may also be required to support the chosen provider.
-See [Okta Configuration](./README.md#okta-configuration) in the [README](./README.md) for more details.
+See [OAuth2 and Okta Configuration](../README.md#oauth2-and-okta-configuration) in the [README](../README.md) for more details.

 ## Database Configurations
 This project uses [FlywayDb](https://flywaydb.org/).
 SQL Migrations can be placed in `./api/src/main/resources/db/migration/`.